fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices-part-2.md

 The same data model concerns pointed in [Change Data Capture (CDC)](#change-data-capture-cdc) also applies here though, it is still important to not fall into the trap of leaking the message model to the event model, and it should leverage stream-table join operations to enrich the final message when needed.

+The act of publishing a stream of internal events to the data that live outside layer is also called *Projection*.
+I lastly used [Propulsion][propulsion] on .NET, that does the plumbing work of sourcing, handling CDC, and sinking, from/to many storages such as Cosmos DB, Dynamo DB, Event-store and Kafka.

 # Event-carried state

 There are other sources of inconsistency that are completely isolated on the data that lives outside layer.